Search

 Before You Get Started

-• For stitched products, take thread nippers or an exacto blade, and cut the thread between the two edges of leather down the length of the bars.
+• For sew-on: use thread nippers or an small sharp scissors to cut the thread between the two edges of leather down the length of the bars.

-• Cut or unravel the thread or tape anchoring the ends, being careful not to cut the leather itself.
+• For coil and braided: Cut or unravel the thread or tape anchoring the ends.
+Be careful not to cut the leather itself.

-• Un-do the coil, braid, or stitching and remove.
+• Gently un-do the coil, braid, or stitching and remove.
+Be extra careful not to tear stitch holes by pulling thread gently.

-• When you're ready to re-install them, follow the same directions exactly like last time.
+• When you're ready to re-install, follow the installation instructions directions exactly like the first time.

 • Be sure to clean the bars again and re-wet the leather.